DeCriTeam/DeCri/README.md

 - [`Acro`](contracts/acro.sol) This smart-contract produces the ERC-20 token named ACRO.
 It also:
-    -allows users to buy ACROs and donate ACROs to this contract -allows users to lock and unlock their ACROs for a certain period of time -allows owner to withdraw acro and ether from this contract.
+    -allows users to buy ACROs and donate ACROs to this contract -allows users to lock and unlock their ACROs for a certain period of time -allows owner to withdraw ACRO and ETH from this contract.

 - [`AcroActors`](contracts/AcroActors.sol) This smart-contract allows:
     - actors involved in coral reefs to register themself in our database